longyuxi/groupme_links_finder/README.md

 # Installation

 1. Clone this repository.
-2. Install Groupy through `pip install GroupyAPI`.
+2. Install Groupy through `pip install GroupyAPI` and xlswriter through `pip install xlsxwriter`.
 3. Follow the [tutorial on Groupy's website](https://groupy.readthedocs.io/en/latest/pages/installation.html) to obtain your Access Token.
 Once you have it, open a new file within the folder of your repository called `token` and paste the token in there.
 And you are ready to go!

 # Use